2025 Kamchatka earthquake: Americas

 The PTWC, Emergency Info BC, and other agencies issued an advisory for British Columbia and the Pacific coastline, along with potentially strong currents and surges, with waves under 30 cm.

-The entirety of the U.S. West Coast (California, Oregon, and Washington states) was placed under alert, as were portions of coastal Alaska and the Aleutian Islands.
+The entirety of the U.S. West Coast (California, Oregon, and Washington state) was placed under alert, as were portions of coastal Alaska and the Aleutian Islands.
 The U.S. Coast Guard Captain of the Port ordered all vessels to leave port throughout the Hawaii islands.
 In California, the Central Coast and San Francisco Bay Area were placed under advisory by the National Oceanic and Atmospheric Administration.
 A warning was also issued covering the coast from Cape Mendocino, California, to the border with Oregon.

 The Mexican Navy warned of strong currents at ports along the Pacific coast from Baja California to Chiapas.
 The government also urged residents to stay away from beaches.

 Alerts were also issued in Chile, Colombia, Costa Rica, Peru, and the Galápagos Islands in Ecuador.

-Impact
+Wave heights

 In Russia, tsunami waves of 5–6 m were observed in parts of Kamchatka and neighboring islands.
-Waves measuring 3–4 m were observed in Yelizovsky District in Kamchatka, with a 5 m wave striking Severo-Kurilsk in the nearby Kuril Islands.
-A run-up height of 17 m due to a wave splash was recorded at Severo-Kurilsk Morskoy port.
-On Shumshu, the tsunami flooded as far as 650 m inland with 6 m waves and reached a maximum run-up height of 19 m.
+Waves measuring 3–4 m were observed in Yelizovsky District in Kamchatka, with a 6.3 m wave striking Severo-Kurilsk in the nearby Kuril Islands.
+Inundation in Severo-Kurilsk reached roughly 600 meters.
+The first wave was the largest in Severo-Kurilsk.
+On Shumshu, the tsunami flooded as far as 650 m inland with 6 m waves and reached a maximum run-up height of 10.71 m in Baikovo.
 The Shirshov Institute of Oceanology said waves of 10–15 m may have struck parts of the peninsula's coast.
 Waves of 4 m were found along Khalaktyrsky beach during a survey by the Kamchatka Hydrometeorological Center.
 An American tsunami scientist estimated that waves of up to 43 m may have struck lesser populated areas of Kamchatka.
+A 33.1 m-high isolated wave splash was recorded in a narrow river valley south of Vestnik Bay.
+In general, wave heights on the Russian coast were under 10 m with some isolated locations on the south coast of Kamchatka and Southeastern Paramushir receiving waves that reached 15 m.
+On the Kamchatka Coast, the second wave was the largest.
 In Nikolskoye, Kamchatka Krai, Russia, the waves were 0.2 ft high.